Publications & Press

 Presenting my poster at SPIE Medical Imaging 2024 provided a valuable platform to engage with experts in the field, whose constructive feedback contributed to the refinement of my methodology and interpretation of results.
 The experience facilitated critical reflection on my current work, highlighting areas for further exploration and improvement.
 Additionally, attending the conference allowed me to stay up to date of the latest developments, methodologies, and innovations in the discipline, and to engage in meaningful discussions with fellow researchers.

-Febuary 2024
+February 2024

 Research Seminar Speaker, CVSSP